3DGenomes/TADpole/README.md

 ### 3.1) Plotting the results

 #### 3.1.1) Dendrogram plot
 Dendrogram with all the hierarchical levels validated by the Broken-Stick model.
-Optimal clusters are highlighted with red rectangles.
+The optimal clusters are highlighted with red rectangles.

 ```
 plot_dendro(tadpole)